-I now work as a highly qualified, experienced psychodynamic counsellor and offer an effective style of talking therapy recognised for psychological health and wellbeing.
+I now work as a highly qualified, experienced psychodynamic, analytic counsellor and offer an effective style of talking therapy recognised for psychological health and wellbeing.
 I'm passionate about my work and aim to facilitate sessions to a standard of excellence, so you can get the best from my professional expertise and from your therapeutic experience.
 By talking together in confidence, I can help you understand why you think, feel and do those things you do!
 Opportunities are then created for effective, lasting growth and change, and also for an acceptance of what perhaps, cannot be changed.
-Emotions can be powerful and sometimes they have an impact on our bodies too; it helps to talk.
+Emotions can be powerful and often they have an impact on our bodies too; it really helps to talk.

 Clients often tell me they enjoy the way I work and how helpful sessions are to their lives.
 Some clients arrive for counselling and after a short time of working together, find that unpleasant feelings, (to include those linked with stress, anxiety) no longer dominate.
 Others choose to embark upon a journey of self-discovery to find new meaning, purpose and a deep sense of fulfilment to their lives.
 I listen carefully and actively engage with you so that you feel heard, understood, valued.
 The process helps increase lots of positive attributes to include your individual worth, self esteem, confidence etc., and improves relationships.
 Confident in my ability to support you when you're feeling vulnerable, I strive to work sensitively with you, yet always in a consistent, purposeful way.
 I care and your feelings matter.